Hi I’m Brock

 A little bit more about myself,

 I’m a happily married dad of 2, our family includes a lovely baby girl and a little man who seems to have inherited my green thumb.

 I first became interested in gardening when I was in college, a time when many of us begin to explore new ideas about the world.
 What sparked my curiosity to learn more about gardening was the devastating collapse of a local bee colony.
 Millions were wiped out overnight simply because they stumbled into the wrong field full of pesticides.
 That didn’t seem right, something so crucial to our ecosystem was being ignored.

 Now I like to share my learnings through Bigger Garden to show others how they can grow their favorite fruits and vegetables year-round!
 Regardless of where you live.

 I’m often asked what the most interesting plant I’ve grown.
 At this point, I’d have to say the espaliered apple tree I planted in my back garden takes the cake.

 If you’re not familiar with the practice, espaliered trees are ones that are specially pruned to grow flat against a wall or lined up with other espaliered trees to create a remarkable garden fence.

 In fact, George Washington was famously known for using espaliered trees as ornamentals to frame the growing space of his garden in Mount Vernan.

 What I thought that was particularly unique about the espaliered apple tree that I planted was that each branch was grafted on from a different variety of apple trees.
-This allowed the flowers to cross pollinate with each other creating new sub-varieties which wouldn’t be possible without another nearby apple tree. – Amazing!
+This allowed the flowers to cross-pollinate with each other creating new sub-varieties which wouldn’t be possible without another nearby apple tree. – Amazing!

 I’ve also been known to make a mean hot sauce from my garden peppers which is why you always see at least one or two hot pepper plants in my crop rotations.